A friend mentioned the “muffin top look”. What is it?

 What can be done?

 - Try to get trim and tone up your abdominal wall muscles pre-pregnancy.

 - Try to limit your weight gain in pregnancy by being careful with your diet and exercising as appropriate.

 - After you have had your baby continue to pay attention to your diet and particularly try to reduce the amount of adipose tissue in your abdominal wall.

-- After you have had your baby start walking regularly.
+- After you have had your baby start walking regularly to help with a post pregnancy muffin top look.
 Especially to do this while pushing your baby in a pram with brisk walking.
 While you are pushing your pram with brisk walking you are tightening up the abdominal wall muscles.
 Consider enrolling in an exercise programme or getting the help of a personal trainer with a particular focus on strengthening your abdominal wall muscles.